LexiPugh/world-life-expectancy/README.md

 | Eritrea                          | 60.7                | 15.2    |

 Insights
-- This was actually a bit suprising for me!
+- This was a bit surprising for me!
 Since obesity comes with so many health issues, I was fully expecting that countries with higher BMIs would have a lower life expectancy.
 The data shows the exact opposite though!
 Countries with high BMIs tend to have a higher life expectancy than countries with lower BMIs.
-- In hindsight, I do think this makes sense for a couple reasons:
+- In hindsight, I do think this makes sense for a couple of reasons:
   - There are likely countries where their low BMIs are not by choice - perhaps they don't have enough money to eat as much as they want or need to, leading to lower BMIs and lower life expectancies.
-  - Countries with high BMIs are full of people that can afford as much food as they want, which means they're also more likely to afford any treatments they need as a side effect of being obese.
-The people in these countries can alsoafford enough food to eat it all and become obese, and we've already established that high GDP correlates to a higher average life expectancy.
+  - Countries with high BMIs are full of people who can afford as much food as they want, which means they're also more likely to afford any treatments they need as a side effect of being obese.
+The people in these countries can also afford enough food to eat it all and become obese, and we've already established that high GDP correlates to a higher average life expectancy.
 - This was the most interesting insight so far, at least for me!
 Let's perform one more analysis before closing the project out!

 <br>

 ### Step 6: Is There a Correlation Between Adult Mortality and Life Expectancy?
-Adult mortality is a phrase I haden't heard of before, so I had to go do some research on it.
+Adult mortality is a phrase I hadn't heard of before, so I had to go do some research on it.
 Essentially, adult mortality is how many people 15 and up you would expect to die before they reach their 60th birthday, out of 1,000.
 So if a country has a mortality rate of 100, it means they would expect 100 people 15 and up to die before they reach 60, per 1,000 people.
 To find if there was a correlation between adult mortality and life expectancy, I wanted to find the country with the lowest overall adult mortality and the highest overall adult mortality.

 ``` SQL
 SELECT